retest/docs/docs/recheck.cli/tutorial/maintain-golden-master.md

                 right: expected="184.672px", actual="148.297px"
 ```

 As you can see, this command reproduces the failure message of the failing test.
-However, if you now update your `recheck.ignore` file, this command shows you whether recheck picked up the desired ignores without the need to actually rerun your test.
+However, if you now update your `recheck.ignore` file, this command shows you whether recheck picked up the desired ignores without the need to actually re-run your test.